yoyololicon/IML_HW3/README.md

 python datasets_analyze.py forestfires.csv
 ```

-The Iris will be automatically loaded using sklearn so no need provide csv file.
+Iris will be automatically loaded using sklearn so no need provide csv file.

 The output format will like this: